gbe-rs/gbe-rs/README.md

 Vehicle catalog app with advanced filtering, favorites management, using SwiftUI and Combine.

 ### [RickAndMortyApp](https://github.com/gbe-rs/RickAndMortyApp)
-iOS app using the public Rick and Morty API with MVVM architecture and API integration (AlamoFire).
+iOS app focused on the public Rick and Morty API consumption with AlamoFire, using UIKit and MVVM architecture.

 ### [CatsChallenge](https://github.com/gbe-rs/CatsChallenge)
 Technical challenge app using UIKit, focused on API consumption with URLSession and Clean Code.